cyanel-it/tp-webdev-front/README.md

 ### Expected result

+- Make the departments list dynamic
 - A click on search trigger a call to the API
 - The result is displayed in the JavaScript console in a raw format

 ### Tips & help

-- Click on the button has no effect until the user type something in the search field
-- Make a JavaScript file home.js and call it in the bottom of your page
+- Make a JavaScript file index.js and call it in the bottom of your index.html page
-- JavaScript has a function fetch() that could be useful ;)
+- JavaScript has a function fetch() that could be useful, see link below
 - console.log() allow you to display things in the web dev console of the browser

 ## 4 - Display result in the table